kitcn

 Shared Concepts

-Before diving into each mutation type, let's cover the concepts that apply across insert, update, and delete.
+Concepts that apply across insert, update, and delete.

 Returning